Horisontal line to divide the page's sections

 About solenoid motors:

-The solenoid motor is an electromechanical motor that consists of a copper coil inside a casing and a plunger that moves within the coil.
-At one end of the plunger, there is a cap nut, and at the other end, there is a spring.
-When current is applied to the coil, the magnetic field generated by the coil pushes the plunger out of the coil.
-When the current is cut off, the spring returns the plunger to its original position.
+A solenoid motor is an electromechanical device that converts electrical energy into mechanical energy using an electromagnet formed from a coil of wire.
+This device creates a magnetic field from the electric current, which then generates linear motion.
+The solenoid motor comprises a copper coil within a casing and a plunger that moves inside the coil.
+One end of the plunger has a cap nut, while the other end is connected to a spring.
+When current flows through the coil, the magnetic field pushes the plunger out of the coil.
+When the current stops, the spring returns the plunger to its original position.

 This movement produces a snapping sound.
 The intensity of the electric pulse regulates the loudness of the snap sound, ranging from a barely audible click to a loud bang.